-The modern park covers slightly more than 1,000 acres and contains a number of barracks, stables, and stores, plus a replica of Custer’s House (daily summer, $8), where paid sycophants will lead you around, calling you “General” while conducting guided tours.
-Best of all is the On-A-Slant Indian Village, an excavated Mandan village established about 1575 where you can explore six full-scale recreated earth lodges.
+The modern park covers slightly more than 1,000 acres (404.7 ha) and contains a number of barracks, stables, and stores, plus a replica of Custer’s House (daily summer, $8), where paid sycophants will lead you around, calling you “General” while conducting guided tours.
+Best of all is the On-A-Slant Indian Village, an excavated Mandan village established about 1575 where you can explore five full-scale recreated earth lodges.

 If you like the idea of not driving for a change, the Fort Lincoln Trolley (depot at 2000 SE 3rd St., 1pm-4pm daily summer, $7 one-way, $9 round-trip) runs along the river between Mandan and Fort Abraham Lincoln, departing every hour or so for the 4.5-mile (7.2-km) trip.
 You can also stay at the park overnight, either in a small sleeping cabin (summer only, $60) or in the adjacent campground (800/807-4723 or 701/667-6340, $17-25), with cabins and campsites.
 Make reservations for these well ahead so you don’t miss out on the Missouri River sunrise views.
 Another popular place to stay among these wide-open Great Plains spaces is the glitzy Prairie Knights Casino and Resort (800/425-8277), on the Standing Rock Reservation between Mandan and Fort Yates.